Syracuse women’s soccer tops Cornell on Senior Day

 The New York native registered her third clean sheet in a row Sunday afternoon, just a week after making her 300th career save for Syracuse.

-The Orange take on its first ACC matchup next Thursday against SMU in what is the first of a three game home stretch to open up conference play.
+The Orange take on their first ACC matchup next Thursday against Southern Methodist in what is the first of a three-game home stretch to open up conference play.
 Kickoff is set for 7 p.m. at the SU Soccer Stadium.